top of page

 Use a Column Break to force the text to the top of the next column:

-• Brochures: Two or three columns with column breaks to balance sections
+• Brochures: Two or three columns with breaks help balance sections effectively.

 Common User Questions